VineetKiragi/CMPE-257/Paper/paper.md

 ---

 # Abstract
-Our project is focused on applying Natural Language Processing techniques in the domain of Question-Answering problem.
+Our project presents a question-answering model based on natural language processing (NLP) techniques, which was trained and evaluated on the Stanford Question Answering Dataset (SQuAD).
 This is a major search and machine learning problem that has several usecases in the real world.
 We investigate and explore multiple techniques to find the right machine learning models.
+The model uses a combination of word embedding to generate vector representations of words, sentences, and contexts, which are then used to generate answers to questions.
 Our study includes linear modeling, basic BERT, BERT Large, and BERT Distrilled models.
+The results of our experiments show that the model achieves decent performances on the SQuAD dataset, demonstrating its effectiveness in answering a wide range of questions from the given contexts.

 # Tasks
 - Devansh: work on BERT model and help on linear model.